Codemon72/Spickzettel/Docker.md

 you do it automatically when you start a container:
 `docker run -d --name some-ghost -e url=http://localhost:3001 -p 3001:2368 ghost` // last part calls the respective image down from docker hub

-you can do it directly:
+or you can do it directly:
 `docker pull nginx`

 #### delete image
 `docker image rm exampleID`  // instead of exampleID use the first 3 digits of the image ID.
-To get the image ID:
+To get the image ID: list all images (see below)

 #### list all images
-`docker images`
+`docker images` or
+`docker image ls`

 #### remove container